Expert insights, academic papers, and videos to fuel your chip-to-cloud security compliance.

 Yes.
 Our libraries are designed to bypass unprotected hardware crypto and add hardened protection via software, even on deployed devices.

 Absolutely.
-Our software can serve as a drop-in secure replacement, making it possible to retrofit protection where hardware can’t be changed.
+Our cryptographic libraries can serve as a drop-in secure replacement, making it possible to retrofit protection where hardware can’t be changed.

 Our protected AES and HMAC-SHA2 libraries meet the security requirements for FIPS 140-3 (Levels 1–4), SESIP Levels 1-5 and Common Criteria up to AVA_VAN.5, enabling compliance in regulated industries.